 The awardees are selected by a committee composed of members of the ARL Assessment Committee; past travel award recipients; and the Library Assessment Conference Steering Committee.

 The 2018 Travel Awards will include conference registration plus $1,000 to cover travel costs and/or workshop registration fees.
 Applications will be accepted June 4–August 3, 2018.
+Applicants will be notified of their acceptance status the week of August 20.

 Eligible applicants are: